-Once everyone is dripping with muddy water they lay you out to practice how to link up while you’re floating through the caves in the pitch black to admire the glowworms, and all of a sudden your crammed into the first room of the cave, surround by wetas.
+Once everyone is dripping with muddy water they lay you out to practice how to link up while you’re floating through the caves in the pitch black to admire the glowworms and all of a sudden you’re crammed into the first room of the cave, surrounded by wetas.
 So not only are you now in a dark, enclosed space full of water and facing certain death, you are surrounded by giant cricket-spiders.
 OH GOOD.
+You can see how happy I am in this photo (second yellow helmet).

 The worst part for me was the first five minutes.
 As you submerge yourself into the cold, brown water you have one option.
 To lie back flat in your inner tube as far as you can, with about a foot between the water and the rock face above you, and drag yourself through to the next section.